python/cpython/Doc/c-api/exceptions.rst

    .. index:: single: strerror()

-   This is a convenience function to raise an exception when a C library function has returned an error and set the C variable :c:data:`errno`.
-It constructs a tuple object whose first item is the integer :c:data:`errno` value and whose second item is the corresponding error message (gotten from :c:func:`strerror`), and then calls ``PyErr_SetObject(type, object)``.
-On Unix, when the :c:data:`errno` value is :const:`EINTR`, indicating an interrupted system call, this calls :c:func:`PyErr_CheckSignals`, and if that set the error indicator, leaves it set to that.
+   This is a convenience function to raise an exception when a C library function has returned an error and set the C variable :c:data:`!errno`.
+It constructs a tuple object whose first item is the integer :c:data:`!errno` value and whose second item is the corresponding error message (gotten from :c:func:`strerror`), and then calls ``PyErr_SetObject(type, object)``.
+On Unix, when the :c:data:`!errno` value is :const:`EINTR`, indicating an interrupted system call, this calls :c:func:`PyErr_CheckSignals`, and if that set the error indicator, leaves it set to that.
 The function always returns ``NULL``, so a wrapper function around a system call can write ``return PyErr_SetFromErrno(type);``